franco-ruggeri/pdf-preview.nvim/README.md

 - 🔄 Auto-reloading: Refreshes the browser when your PDF file changes.
 - 🔌 Remote-friendly: Works over SSH with port forwarding.
 - 🧠 LSP-aware: Automatically detects project root from your LSP client.
-- 🪞 Transparent: Install `browser-sync` automatically.
 - ⚙️ Minimal config: Simple `setup()` with sensible defaults.
+- 🪞 Transparent: No side effects in your project.

 ## ⚡ Requirements